gramineproject/graphene/README.md

       SGX=1 ./python.manifest.sgx scripts/helloworld.py

-(3) Running your own binary/executable in Graphene
+(3) Running your own binary in Graphene

-    - Binaries and executables are significantly more time-intensive to use inside Graphene.
-A general outline of the steps needed are as follows:
+    - Binaries and executables are significantly more time-consuming to setup inside Graphene.
+A general outline of the steps needed is as follows:

     1. cd into `LibOS/shim/test/apps/`
     2. create a new directory for your application
     3. create a Makefile in the directory following this template (this can vary wildly, look at other examples in LibOS/shim/test/apps):